Ferranmrg/OMTest/README.md

 "Is very important that this component could accept any JSON structure or attributes names on an easy way"

-I've created a Schema-Model system, so in case we have changes in back, just need to change the schema route.
+I've created a Schema-Model system, so in case we have changes in back, just need to change the route in schema.

 The rest of components are based on a standard component relation with : RoutedComponents > FullstateComponents > StatelessComponents